mathiascode/projects/index.md

 *2021 - present*

-## Android Apps
+## Mobile Apps

-Various Android apps I have developed.
+Various mobile apps I have developed.

 ### [Cuberite](https://github.com/cuberite/android)

-App for running and managing the Cuberite game server on a mobile device.
+App for running and managing a Minecraft server on a mobile device.

 ## Bukkit Plugins